zzzprojects/docs/entityframework-extensions.net/pages/documentations/bulk-synchronize.md

 - Bulk Synchronize Behavior
    - **ColumnSynchronizeDeleteKeySubsetExpression:** Use a lambda expression to define an additional key, so that only a subset of the table is synchronized — instead of synchronizing the entire table.
    - **ColumnSynchronizeDeleteKeySubsetNames:** Use a list of strings to define an additional key, so that only a subset of the table is synchronized — instead of synchronizing the entire table.
-   - **ColumnSynchronizeDeleteKeySubsetFormula:** Use an hardcoded SQL to define an additional key, so that only a subset of the table is synchronized — instead of synchronizing the entire table.
+   - **ColumnSynchronizeDeleteKeySubsetFormula:** Use a hardcoded SQL to define an additional key, so that only a subset of the table is synchronized — instead of synchronizing the entire table.
    - **SynchronizeSoftDeleteFormula:** Use a hardcoded SQL statement to define how the row should be updated for a soft delete instead of being hard deleted.
    - **SynchronizeIgnoreInsert:** Set to `false` if you want to ignore the insert phase part of the synchronize operation.
    - **SynchronizeIgnoreUpdate:** Set to `false` if you want to ignore the update phase part of the synchronize operation.
    - **SynchronizeOnlyDelete:** Set to `true` to perform only the delete phase part of the synchronize operation.
 So the insert and update phase will be ignored.
-   - **SynchronizeKeepidentity:** Set to `true` if you want to insert entities with their identity value.
+   - **SynchronizeKeepIdentity:** Set to `true` if you want to insert entities with their identity value.
 For SQL Server, the library will automatically handle the `SET IDENTITY_INSERT [tableName] ON` and `SET IDENTITY_INSERT [tableName] OFF` commands.
    - **SynchronizeNotMatchedAndFormula:** Specify a hardcoded SQL if you want to add custom logic to filter which rows should be inserted during the insert phase part of the synchronize operation.
    - **SynchronizePrimaryKeyAndFormulaMerge:** Specify a hardcoded SQL to include additional logic—along with the primary key—to check if the entity matches an existing row in the database.
 Only rows that also match the formula will be updated, all others rows will be inserted.
    - **SynchronizePrimaryKeyAndFormulaDelete:** Specify a hardcoded SQL to include additional logic—along with the primary key—to check if the entity matches an existing row in the database.
 Only rows that also match the formula will be deleted.